MikkelHJuul/ld/README.md

 ------------------------------------------------------------------------------------
--port            PORT            5326        "5326" spells out "lean" in T9 keyboards -db-location     DB_LOCATION     ld_badger   The folder location where badger stores its database-files -in-mem          IN_MEM          false       save data in memory (or not) -log-level       LOG_LEVEL       INFO        the logging level of the server
+-port            PORT            5326        "5326" spells out "lean" in T9 keyboards -db-location     DB_LOCATION     ld_badger   The folder location where badger stores its database-files -in-mem          IN_MEM          false       save data in memory (or not) setting this to true ignores db-location.
+-log-level       LOG_LEVEL       INFO        the logging level of the server
 ```
-The container `mjuul/ld:<tag>-client` does not support flags, use environment variables.
+The container `mjuul/ld:<tag>-client` does not support flags for `ld`, use environment variables.
+(Since it is `ld-client` that is the entrypoint)

-### Working with the API
-The API is expandable.
-Because of how gRPC encoding works you can replace the `bytes` type `value` tag on the client side with whatever you want.
-This way you could use it to store dynamically typed objects using `Any`.
-Or you can save and query the database with a fixed or reflected type.

-The test folder holds two small programs that implements a fixed type: [my_message.proto](test/client-proto/my_message.proto).

-The client uses reflection to serialize/deserialize json to a message given a `.proto`-file.

 ### Comparison to [ProfaneDB](https://gitlab.com/ProfaneDB/ProfaneDB)